ThePhunny/waybackpack/README.md

   --delay DELAY         Sleep X seconds between each fetch.
   --delay-retry DELAY_RETRY
                         Sleep X seconds between each post-error retry.
+  --download-assets     Download linked assets (CSS, JavaScript, images, etc.)
+                        from HTML pages (default).
+  --no-assets           Do not download linked assets, only the HTML files.
+  --rate-limit RATE_LIMIT
+                        Maximum number of requests per minute to make to the Wayback Machine (default: 14).
+  --rate-limit-window RATE_LIMIT_WINDOW
+                        Time window in seconds for the rate limit (default: 60).
 ```

 ## Support

-Waypackback is written in pure Python, depends only on [`requests`](docs.python-requests.org), and should work wherever Python works.
+Waypackback is written in Python and depends on [`requests`](docs.python-requests.org) and [`beautifulsoup4`](https://www.crummy.com/software/BeautifulSoup/) (for parsing HTML to extract assets).
 Requires Python 3.3+.

 ## Thanks